r760/suckless/README.md

 ### my build of [slstatus](https://tools.suckless.org/slstatus/)

 #### features
-- custom; date, volume, brightness modules
+- custom; date, volume, brightness (multiple monitors known to cause issues) modules
 	* these modules are system specific, and as such are not guaranteed to work on all systems, feel free to edit them [here](slstatus/config.h)
 - vanilla; cpu, battery modules